Diverse Projection Ensembles for Distributional Reinforcement Learning: Deep distributional RL with projection ensembles

-Section\ \ref{methods} has introduced the concept of projection ensembles in a formal, sanitized setting.
+Section\ \ref{methods} has introduced the concept of projection ensembles in a formal setting.
 In this section, we aim to transcribe the previously derived algorithmic components into a deep RL algorithm that departs from several of the previous assumptions.
 Specifically, this includes 1) control with a greedy policy, 2) sample-based stochastic approximation, 3) nonlinear function approximation, and 4) gradient-based optimization.
-This sets the following section firmly apart from the results in Section\ \ref{methods}, yet it is exactly in this scenario that we hypothesize diverse projection ensembles to bring to bear their benefits.
-The central underlying idea is that distributional projections and the functional constraints they entail offer an effective tool to impose diverse generalization behaviors on an ensemble of learners.
-In particular, we implement the above-described algorithm with a neural ensemble comprising the models of the two popular deep RL algorithms QR-DQN \citep{dabneyDistributionalReinforcementLearning2017} and C51 \citep{bellemareDistributionalPerspectiveReinforcement2017}.
+While this sets the following section apart from the theoretical setting considered in Section\ \ref{methods}, we hypothesize that diverse projection ensembles bring to bear several advantages in this scenario.
+The underlying idea is that distributional projections and the functional constraints they entail offer an effective tool to impose diverse generalization behaviors on an ensemble, yielding a more reliable tool for out-of-distribution sample detection.
+In particular, we implement the above-described algorithm with a neural ensemble comprising the models of the two popular deep RL algorithms quantile regression deep Q network (QR-DQN) \citep{dabneyDistributionalReinforcementLearning2017} and C51 \citep{bellemareDistributionalPerspectiveReinforcement2017}.